Big-Lolo/Big-Lolo/README.md

 ## Hi there, Welcom to Big-Lolo Space
 That's a friendly space where i share all my works, activities or contents.
-- You can contact to me by discord Username: "big_lolo#8178".
+- You can contact to me by discord Username: "big_lolo".
 - Also can join my discord community if you want to ask general cuestions🙂
 <div>
 <a href="https://discord.gg/gDxnkYBMsw" target="_blank"><img src="https://img.shields.io/badge/Discord-7289DA?style=for-the-badge&logo=discord&logoColor=white" target="_blank"></a>